Where will the actual Hands-On Training take place?

 How do I register?

-Registration will be done completely online and can be accessed by clicking here.
+Registration is done completely online.
 Registration is limited to 30 participants and will be closed when capacity is reached.

 How much does the HOT Training cost?
 Are there group discounts?